 Although the story took place in the late 1300s, in reality, the situation is not totally different today.
 Suffice it to recall the 2018 case of the man in Ireland, accused of sexual assault, who was acquitted because the victim was wearing a type of underwear considered voluptuous.
 Just as in The Last Duel, personal beliefs and stereotypes contribute to the abuse of the victim instead of protecting her.

 Marguerite, then, is the heroine of The Last Duel.
 She fights for justice by remaining alone until the end.
-Even the sentence establishes that her fate is decided by a trial by combat, in which she has no say.
+Even the sentence establishes that it must be a trial by combat to decide her fate, and she has no say in it.
 She’s still cast aside by society.
 That same society is embodied in the movie by Ben Affleck‘s character, Count Pierre d’Alençon, who thinks of satisfying his desires and playing power games to favor him and the men closest to him, rather than being a fair governor.